-Goods arriving in the EU are regarded as goods in temporary storage facilities or in other locations approved by Customs
+Goods arriving in the EU may be stored in temporary storage facilities or in other locations approved by Customs

 Temporary storage means storing undeclared goods under customs supervision between their presentation to customs and their placing under a customs procedure or re-export.
 The duration of temporary storage may vary, but it can be no longer than 90 days from the presentation of the goods to customs.

 Goods in temporary storage may be stored in temporary storage facilities or in other locations approved by Customs.
 Both alternatives require an authorisation granted by the Customs Authorisation Centre.
 In certain cases, the goods are considered to be in temporary storage also in a location designated by Customs.

 The operation of storage facilities for temporary storage of goods requires an authorisation granted by the Authorisation Centre.
 The holder of the authorisation must lodge a guarantee and keep records of the goods in temporary storage that meet the requirements of the legislation.
 The goods may be stored for 90 days within which time they must be placed under a customs procedure or re-exported.
 The Authorisation Centre issues a warehouse ID for each storage address.
 The ID is to be used when the location of the storage facility is entered in the customs declaration.

 Storage of goods in a location approved by Customs also requires an authorisation by the Authorisation Centre